istio/istio/pkg/kube/krt/README.md

 * Querying external state (e.g. making HTTP calls) is not permitted.
 * Transformations _may_ be called at any time, including many times for the same inputs.
 Transformation functions should not make any assumptions about calling patterns.

-Violation of these behaviors will result in undefined behavior (which would likely manifest as stale data).
+Violation of these properties will result in undefined behavior (which would likely manifest as stale data).

 ### Fetch details